10 Things to Do in Montreal in May

 Details of interest: Tickets range in price from 14 to 100 €.

-6. Take advantage of more than 100 outdoor activities at Eurêka
+6. Take advantage of over 100 outdoor activities at Eurêka

 For three days you can enjoy more than 100 activities at the Eurêka Festival including reading groups, interactive shows, branded booths, street performances, demonstrations, plays and live music.
 Its main attraction is the science and technology events, offering educational stations ideal for children, youth and adults.